You are listening to the Sean Hannity Radio Show Podcast.

 Hillary Clinton's emails, a lot of people have had them.

-She says in a bathroom.
+She says illicitly.

 They were also pushed into Gmail.

-They were put on a laptop, uh, which they posted to themselves and then immediately lost the whole laptop, they say.
+They were put on a laptop, which they posted to themselves and then immediately lost the whole laptop, they say.

-Fifteen phones.
+15 phones.

 They destroyed at least five with a hammer.

-Uh only two could be found.
+Only two could be found.

 But she only used one device.